Sarah, Queen of Everything

 Sandra—who happens to also be Sarah’s mom—is a retired high school English teacher with a lot of opinions and a newfound love of YA literature and urban fantasy—she’s a longtime fan of horror, campy mysteries and police procedurals.
 As a kid, her goal was to grow up to be Nancy Drew, so much so that she carried around a notebook to report on her neighbors’ potential criminal activities.
 She is a devoted watcher of Law & Order reruns and is always on the lookout for a good mystery.

 Sandra obsessively watched all of Friday Night Lights in 2011 after much harrassment from Sarah.
 She is a huge fan of Tim Riggins and Tyra Collette—and Tyra’s College Essay is her favorite episode.

-Rebeca is currently on hiatus from blogging, due to school commitments and is not accepting pitches for reviews.
+Rebeca is no longer blogging due to school commitments and is not accepting pitches for reviews.

 Rebeca grew up in various small towns scattered around Arizona but has recovered remarkably well.
 She currently calls Portland, Oregon home even though she hasn’t managed to move into a Powell’s store yet.

 She inherited her love of books from her father, who still does a wonderfully terrifying Golem voice.
 She’ll read anything she can get her hands on, although her love of Happily Ever Afters lends itself well to romance novels.
 Books that don’t take themselves too seriously make her very happy.

 Rebeca is still being educated in all things FNL.
 Sarah gives surprisingly brutal pop quizzes.